 LAW Legal Citation (McGill Guide) Quick Reference

-The Canadian Guide to Uniform Legal Citation, 9th ed (Toronto: Thomson Carswell, 2018) or the "McGill Guide" was developed to standardize Canadian legal citation.
+The Canadian Guide to Uniform Legal Citation, 10th edition (Toronto: Thomson Carswell, 2023) or the "McGill Guide" was developed to standardize Canadian legal citation.
 The information contained in this guide is intended to be a quick reference for footnoting some common types of citations based on the McGill Guide and, to the best of our ability, is accurate and current.
 The McGill Guide is the authoritative source for legal citation in Canada.

 For complete information or for information on other aspects of citation, please consult the McGill Guide which is available on Reference in the Special Collections Room and in the Reserve Kiosk (KF245 .C36 2023) at the Bennett Jones Law Library.